MicrosoftDocs/fabric-docs/docs/governance/metadata-scanning-run.md

 ## Licensing

 Metadata scanning requires no special license.
-It works for all of your tenant metadata, including that of artifacts located in non-Premium workspaces.
-[DO WE NEED THIS CONSIDERATION FOR FABRIC?]
+It works for all of your tenant's metadata, including that of artifacts located in non-Premium workspaces.

 ## Next steps